-The average success rate of IVF globally is under 50 percent.
+The average success rates of IVF globally are under 50 percent.
 This means that almost half the people who undergo IVF do not get pregnant and unfortunately, your doctor may not always be able to tell you the reasons for failure of IVF.

 IVF is an expensive procedure with no guarantee of success.
-Once you get your head around the cost of IVF, the most important concern for patients is to know about their chances of success.
+Once you get your head around the actual cost of IVF, the most important concern is usually about the chances of success.
 You don’t want to end up disappointed after spending tens of thousands of dollars.

 The IVF clinic you choose, lab factors, the method of performing the procedure, experience and skills or the doctor, the competence of the embryologist are all factors that can affect your IVF results but over 50 percent of IVF cases will fail even if these conditions are perfect.